 Like the Nets, the Clippers also maximized their spending in 2019 and have invested in their core for next season as well.
 The Clippers only have 10 players on the roster for next season and have the mid-level exception for improving the roster.
 Without any real trade assets on the roster, the Clippers must prioritize re-signing their top free agents in order to keep as much talent as possible.

 They’re $25 million below the projected luxury tax but could easily surpass that amount if they re-sign both Montrezl Harrell and Marcus Morris.
 The Clippers have Harrell’s full bird rights, so they can spend as much as needed to retain his services.
 Clippers have Morris’ non-bird rights but it allows them to re-sign him to up to a four-year deal with a maximum starting salary of $18 million.
 Seeing how the Clippers won’t be able to replace both players easily, look for them to re-sign both players despite it pushing them into the tax.

 If the Clippers let both free agents go, they’d still be over the cap.
 There is no pathway for them to create cap space without trading one of Kawhi Leonard or Paul George, or gutting their roster.
 As talented and cohesive as their role players have been, they are unlikely to net the Clippers a significant upgrade in a trade.
 After trading all their chest of first-round picks and Shai Gilgeous-Alexander to the Thunder, they’re all out of assets and trade flexibility.

-Basketball, Business, NBA, Evergreen, Featured, Top, Al Horford, Eric Gordon, Joe Harris, Kentavious Caldwell-Pope, Montrezl Harrell, Brooklyn Nets, Houston Rockets, Los Angeles Clippers, Los Angeles Lakers, Philadelphia 76ers
+Basketball, Business, NBA, Evergreen, Top, Al Horford, Eric Gordon, Joe Harris, Kentavious Caldwell-Pope, Montrezl Harrell, Brooklyn Nets, Houston Rockets, Los Angeles Clippers, Los Angeles Lakers, Philadelphia 76ers